Shebbel/Multi_macropad/readme.md

 # Hey,
-I am going to build a macropad, that is modular with metal pins and magnets on the sides, so that they snap together.
+I am going to build a modular led tile system.
+Its my second time designing a pcb.
+My only thing before was hackpad.